IamShivamJaiswal/hello-world/README.md

 Validation Set: 3000 images, generated on the fly

-No test set used, since the success of the model is evaluated by how well it drives on the road and not by test set lo

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used data sets provided by Udacity for training my model for first track.
 For the second track I generated my own data sets by keeping car on the mid of lane.Beacuse in second track there's lot of  up and down in the roads , some sharp edge corner which is not similar to first track.